Exceptional stationary state in a dephasing many-body open quantum system

+We point out that $\rho_{\Uparrow}$ is technically a strong symmetry (i.e.~a conserved quantity of the MBOQS~\cite{Buca_2012, Albert_2014}) of the model, meaning that it commutes with both $H$ and $L_j$ $\forall j$; nonetheless, since it cannot be written as $\sum_j q_j$, with $q_j$ a local operator, it is non-extensive.
+When $g=0$, instead, the total magnetization is an \textit{extensive} strong symmetry.

 No additional states are stationary.
-In order to prove this statement, we consider the Lindbladian $\mathcal L$, which is a linear non-Hermitian superoperator, and study its complex spectrum, plotted in Fig.~\ref{fig:liouvillian_gap}(a), obtained with the exact-diagonalization (ED) of a spin chain of size $L=6$.
+To prove that, we consider the Lindbladian $\mathcal L$, which is a linear non-Hermitian superoperator, and study its complex spectrum, plotted in Fig.~\ref{fig:liouvillian_gap}(a), obtained with the exact-diagonalization (ED) of a spin chain of size $L=6$.
 The calculation is performed with the open-source python-framework QuTiP~\cite{Qutip1, Qutip2}.
 The inset shows that the eigenvalue $\lambda = 0$ is two-fold degenerate, and we have checked that the two associated eigenvectors can be identified with $\rho_{\infty}$ and $\rho_{\Uparrow}$.
-This feature is compatible with properties of the commutant algebra~\cite{mm-22, mm-23, mm-23a, LiSalaPollmann_2023} of the model, derived in the End Matter (EM) and detailed in the Supplemental Material (SM)~\cite{ref_SM}, that encodes important information about the stationary states.
+This feature is compatible with properties of the commutant algebra~\cite{mm-22, mm-23, mm-23a, LiSalaPollmann_2023} of the model, derived in the End Matter (EM) and detailed in the Supplemental Material (SM)~\cite{ref_SM}.
 The numerics allows us also to conclude that the Lindbladian spectral gap, $\Delta = \min_{\lambda \neq 0} |\Re[\lambda]|$ does not close with system size, and specifically that it has a large-$L$ scaling $\Delta(L) \simeq \Delta_0 + \frac{\Delta_1}{L^2}$ with $\Delta_0 \neq 0$ whenever $g \neq 0$~\footnote{We remark that, at $g=0$ the degeneracy of the eigenvalue $\lambda=0$ is enhanced, due to the $U(1)$ symmetry associated with the conservation of the magnetization along the $z$-axis}.
 The numerical scaling of $\Delta(L)$ is presented in Fig.~\ref{fig:liouvillian_gap}(b) for sizes up to $L=12$.
-We have observed that the specific value of $\Delta_0$ depends on the choice of open versus periodic boundary conditions (see EM).
+The specific value of $\Delta_0$ depends on the choice of open versus periodic boundary conditions, see EM.

 \paragraph{\textbf{Dynamics} ---}

 We argue that any initial pure state $\ket{\psi}$ that is orthogonal to $\ket{\Uparrow}$ must relax eventually towards $\rho_\infty'$.
 The approach to $\rho_\infty'$ can be quantified by the normalized Hilbert-Schmidt scalar product: